 Your time with the gorillas is precious, so you should plan your shots rather than shooting wildly.
 Take your time and find a balance between absorbing this incredible habitation experience and taking photographs of the fascinating mountain gorillas.
 Leave the camera alone for a while and watch.
 You’ll find the shot when least expected.

-The mountain gorilla habituation experience is a new tourism Uganda safari activity introduced by the Uganda Wildlife Authority in Bwindi Impenetrable National Park and can be booked through the Nkuringo Adventure Safaris, or Nkuringo Walking Safaris, Email- firstname.lastname@example.org
+The mountain gorilla habituation experience is one of the most recently added Uganda safari activity introduced by the Uganda Wildlife Authority in Bwindi Impenetrable National Park and can be booked through the Nkuringo Adventure Safaris, or Nkuringo Walking Safaris, Email- firstname.lastname@example.org